SCOPE Project: Phytoplankton-Based Networks in the North Pacific Ocean

-Bio: E. Virginia Armbrust is the Director of and a Professor in the School of Oceanography at the University of Washington.
+E. Virginia Armbrust is a professor in the School of Oceanography at the University of Washington.
 She received her A.B. from Stanford University in 1980 and her PhD from Massachusetts Institute of Technology and Woods Hole Oceanographic Institution in 1990.
 She carried out postdoctoral research training at Washington University before joining the faculty at the University of Washington in 1996.